meshrwkv/manuals/README.md

 ## Embedding Vector Generation

 The procedure for creating embedding vectors leverages the GraphSAGE model.
 This model functions on sorted vertices and faces, taking into account their interconnections with other faces.
-We take account of the weight of distance, position attributes, normals, face area, edge angles, and additional mesh attributes such tangent, texture coordinates, color, joints and joint weights.

 | INDEX | EMBEDDING TYPE  | DESCRIPTION                                                                                            |
 | ----- | --------------- | ------------------------------------------------------------------------------------------------------ |